hayeseoin/vagrant-labs/docs/start-guide.md

 >```

 ### 6. SSH Config (Optional)
 The templates in this repo inject an SSH key from the Powershell environment into the VMs.
-Set up an environment variable in Powershell which points to the location of your public key.
+Set up the environment variable `VAGRANT_PROVISIONED_SSH_KEY` in Powershell which points to the location of your public key.
 [Power Toys Environment Variables](https://learn.microsoft.com/en-us/windows/powertoys/environment-variables) is helpful for this.

 ```ps
 > $env:VAGRANT_PROVISIONED_SSH_KEY